 In 2015, APEC Transportation Ministers met in Cebu and agreed on a set of measures to strengthen cooperation in such areas as inclusive mobility; enhancing transportation safety and security, investing in resilient infrastructure; promoting green technology; harmonizing vehicle standards; studying disruptive technology and evolving regulations; using intelligent transport systems to improve transportation efficiency and effectiveness; promoting connectivity; capacity building, etc.

-The 42nd meeting of TPTWG was hosted by Papua New Guinea in Port Moresby in April 2016.
+The 43rd meeting of TPTWG was hosted by Malaysia in Kuala Lumpur in September 2016.
 A wide range of ongoing and proposed projects and initiatives was discussed.

 Overview of current projects in implementation